ryan-capps-7/Travel-VPN/README.md

 # Travel-VPN

- This project was high on my priority list of projects to start first solely due to the fact that I would like to be access my media while on the road.
+ This project was high on my priority list of projects to start first, solely due to the fact that I would like to be access my locally hosted media while on the road.

 # Initial Steps
  1. Removed MicroSD card from Raspberry Pi 4 and inserted it into a card reader connected to my computer running NixOS Linux.